berrak/LedTask/README.md

 or use the alternative manual installation procedure.

 1. Navigate to the [Releases page](https://github.com/berrak/LedTask/releases).
-1. Download the latest released ZIP-archive in `~/Arduino/libraries`.
+1. Download the latest released ZIP archive in `~`/Arduino/libraries`.
 1. Unzip the archive.
 1. Rename the new directory.
 Remove *version-code*, or *master* in the name like this for `LedTask`.
 1. Restart Arduino IDE.
 1. In Arduino IDE scroll down the long list below `Sketch->Include Library` and find `LedTask`.

-## Do you liked the tiny breadboard friendly 'LEDs, and switches break-out board'?
+Do you like the tiny breadboard-friendly 'LEDs, and switches break-out board'?

 You can purchase all the latest designed boards on `Tindie`.

 [![Tindie](./images/tindie-small.png)](https://www.tindie.com/stores/debinix/)

 We appreciate your support.

+## Library user interface changes

+See below for the latest version of available public [methods](https://github.com/berrak/LedTask#library-methods).
+The library API changed in release v0.2.0.

 ## Starting point and credits
 For a good starting point for understanding non-preemptive multitasking, thank `Bill Earl` and his write-up on the subject in his [article](https://learn.adafruit.com/multi-tasking-the-arduino-part-1?view=all).